gSchool/ada-pre-course/01-day01/00-starter/00-starter.md

 ## Due Dates

-* You should complete Days 1-3 by **August 11th**
+* You should complete Units 1-3, Getting Started through Arrays, Loops and Boolean Zen by **August 11th**
-* You **must** complete the entire course on Monday August 24th to attend Ada Cohort 14.
+* You **should** complete the entire course on Monday August 24th to attend Ada Cohort 14.

 ### !end-callout

-## Days
+## Units

-The course is designed with days to match the 6-day in-person Pre-Ada sessions for students determined to need a bit of additional support called Jump Start Live.
+The course is designed with units to match the 6-day in-person Pre-Ada sessions for students determined to need a bit of additional support called Jump Start Live.
 If you want to attend Jump Start Live sessions, you can request to do so, but space is limited and admission is based on need.

 ## Learning Goals for the Course